 Students not complying with the dress code and appearance policy will be removed from the clinical affiliate.
-Any clinical time missed due to a dress and appearance standards violation will be made up by the student at a later date.
+Any clinical time missed due to a dress and appearance standards violation will be made up by the student.
 The Program Director and/or Clinical Coordinator in cooperation with the Clinical Affiliate Supervisor will determine make-up time if the site is willing to resume the clinical experience.